cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

 dt = DataTable()</code></pre>

-The first two lines are pretty standard - we have our bash shebang for if we make this script executable, and we import the `sys` package for accessing command-line arguments.
+We first import the `sys` package for accessing command-line arguments.

 The following line imports the function `get_table`, which generates a `RecordList` for viewing our data.
 The next line is a check for users who run this script.
 Note that we have not checked for path existence in this script.